ga-wdi-boston/js-angular-factories/README.md

 	* The anonymous function passed to success will fire and update the ViewModel's, scope, with the customer data, this.customer.
 	* The anonymous function passed to error will fire if there is an error communicating with the API.

+## Lab

+Time to get serious with our songs app.
+Create an API (either in Node.js or Rails) and seed some songs.
+Then, refactor your angular app to read and render those songs.

 ## Documentation